 The monthly membership is the secret to the success of our model.
 Because we get paid monthly by the entire patient panel, we are able to keep the number of patients we care for very small.
 The average family physician cares for 2,400 patients at a time.
 They are forced to keep appointments short and their schedules full to cover costs.
 They are also incentivized to bring patients into the clinic for any concern because that is the only way they get paid.
 The average DPC patient panel is just 350 patients.
 There is no pressure to bring patients in for unnecessary appointments or churn them through as quickly as possible, and there are no barriers discouraging a patient from seeking care when they need it because the appointment is covered in the cost of membership.

 We have less patients so we can spend more time with the ones we have.
 Here, you never need to worry about a stranger taking charge of your healthcare.

-Through the micro practice model we practice medicine in its simplest form so we can spend more time on patient care and less time distracted by charting and billing.
+Through the micro-clinic model we practice medicine in its simplest form so we can spend more time with you and less time distracted by charting and billing.